Dasharo/docs/docs/osf-trivia-list/deployment.md

 # Deployment

-Deployment section of Dasharo Knowledge Base FAQ considers topic of open source firmware deployment, which may include operations of reading and writing SPI NOR flash, as well as binary modifications.
+Deployment section of Dasharo Knowledge Base FAQ considers topic of open-source firmware deployment, which may include operations of reading and writing SPI NOR flash, as well as binary modifications.